idea42co/quick-survery-directive/README.md

 ##Saving to a database
-- To save to a database simply set up a $watch on the $scope.questionSet and save to the database everytime the answer is updated since it is two way bound.
-This is also a good tool to use so you don't lose information on a page refresh.
+- To save to a database simply set up a `$watch` on the `$scope.questionSet` and save to the database everytime the answer is updated since it is two way bound.
+This is also a good method to use so you don't lose information on a page refresh.

 ##Custom Configuration
-- All styling custom configuration can be found in the `main.css`file in the app folder
+- All styling custom configuration can be found in the `main.css` file in the app folder

-##Testing
-- While this project was created in a short amount of time, tests haven't fully been written yet.
-However, I hope to have them done in the next week or so!